E-commerce tips

 While most merchants get caught up in attracting new customers, the real magic happens when they decide to come back for more.
 The most obvious benefits of repeat purchase include:

-• Lower marketing costs: When people already know and trust your brand, you don't need to spend much to convince them to buy again.
+Lower marketing costs: When people already know and trust your brand, you don't need to spend much to convince them to buy again.
 According to Demandsage, retaining existing customers is also five times more cost-effective than acquiring new ones.
-This means you can spend your marketing money on making current customers happy instead of chasing strangers.

-• More money over time: Customers who buy again and again spend more with you as time goes on.
+More revenue over time: Customers who buy again spend more with you as time goes on.
 Instead of earning one-time revenue from casual customers, you get steady sales from people who keep coming back.
-As a result, your Customer Lifetime Value also increases, since this metric measures how much a customer is worth to your business throughout their entire relationship with you.

-• Better word-of-mouth: Repeat customers are your best salespeople.
+Better word-of-mouth: Repeat customers are your best salespeople.
 When people truly love what you do, they start telling others about you.
 But this doesn't just happen.
 You need to give them great experiences that make them excited to share.
-Things like referral programs and special discounts help encourage this sharing.

-• Steady growth: When you have loyal customers, your revenue becomes easier to predict.
-These customers also help your business grow faster.
-They try new products, write good reviews, and bring their friends.
-This creates a cycle that keeps bringing in more money.
+Steady growth: When you have loyal customers, your revenue becomes easier to predict.
+As customers keep returning, they create a sustainable purchasing cycle that keeps bringing in more revenue.

-• More sales per visit: Every time a customer returns, you have another chance to introduce them to special deals or complementary products you have to offer.
-Because they already trust you, they’re more likely to consider these recommendations, leading to higher average order values and greater overall revenue.
+More sales per visit: Every time a customer returns, you have another chance to introduce them to what you have to offer.
+Because they already trust you, they’re more likely to consider these recommendations, leading to higher average order values.

 How to calculate the repeat purchase rate

 The repeat purchase rate, often called repeat rate or repurchase rate, measures how many percent of your past customers come back within a specific period.
-This tells you how likely your customers are to return after their first purchase, giving you insight into your store’s retention performance.
+With this number, you will understand how likely your customers will return after their first purchase.

 But you need to be mindful that your product offering will have an impact on your repeat purchase rate.
-For instance, your repeat rate will be higher if you sell affordable or perishable goods, like toiletries.
-Conversely, your rate will be much lower for high-value goods such as tech products or luxury items.
+For instance, your repeat rate will be higher if you sell affordable or perishable goods, like toiletries. in contrast, your rate will be much lower for expensive products such as technologies or luxury items.

 Repeat purchase rate formula